 AsIAm’s ICT services are fully outsourced to a provider that currently manages the main office systems and end user equipment used by AsIAm, including ICT infrastructure in one of our premises (HQ).

 Support services are currently supplied by Ekco (previously Radius).

+Tenderers are not required to take over or continue operating the existing Ekco-hosted server infrastructure as-is; a proposed replacement (e.g. a cloud-first Microsoft 365 architecture) is acceptable, provided service continuity is maintained throughout transition.

 Users